flutterdata/flutter_data/README.md

 }
 ```

 Adapters (which are Dart mixins) are used to configure anything and everything!
+No need to pollute our models with a thousand annotations.

-We simply have to add them as parameters to our annotation.
+We simply have to add them as parameters to `@DataRepository()`:

 ```dart
 @DataRepository([StandardJSONAdapter, JSONPlaceholderAdapter]);